All Episodes

 What do you think the intelligence community would do if they were moving?

-I don't know, but I from what I am told, they are very upset with how he has treated them and talked about them.
+I don't know, but from what I am told, they are very upset with how he has treated them and talked about them.

-That that that admission by Schumer is truly alarming.
+That admission by Schumer is truly alarming.

 It alarms even me because I tend to believe that.